Model & belief¶

 no leaf there and the None is restored on rebuild.
 A non-None

-observation/process_noise is itself a pytree and recurses into its own
+observation_model/dynamics_noise_model is itself a pytree and recurses

 leaves. structure (declarative metadata, no array leaves) rides in the